salimandre/face-recognition-in-one-minute/README.md

 ## Interest of the method

 Our philosophy during this work was to be able to work in **real-time fashion** and to be **adaptative**.
 Therefore to avoid any heavy computation or training time.
 In some sense we wanted to produce a low-cost method of face recognition.
 In addition to the fact that only **light computation** is required it is **little demanding on data**.
 We only requires a dataset of raw 1000 imgs with people faces on it without any label required.
-We used LFW dataset available online for free.
+We used LFW-funneled dataset available online for free.
 An other strong interest is the possibility to improve model by simply adding unlabelled imgs (hence **semi-supervised**) to graph.
 That's what we used at boosting step with success.
 Also authors Branislav Kveton et al. claimed to obtain results using harmonic solution which are **better than using KNN** method.

 Thus we used a pre-trained **Viola-Jones** algorithm *Robust Real-time Object Detection*, Paul Viola , Michael Jones, 2001 which has been thought to be fast and small device friendly.